GcGoat/Schematics-Monitor/README.md

 3. Connect PB to CONTAINER FIRST and then to screen(s).

 MAIN THING is to link container to the first slot which contains needed event listeners.
 Rest 9 slots can be used for 9 screens.

+Screen can be in vertical or horizontal position.
+Its state will automatically update depending on how you place monitor.
+Horizontal monitor will contain all 3 pages on one screen, while vertical one will contain only one page per screen.

 Extra:
 You can have multiple screens by simply linking more than one screen to PB.